eclipse/elk/docs/_elk-wiki/40_10_Setting-Everything-Up.md

 1. **"Sign" the Eclipse ECA**

    While still on the _My Account_ page, go to the _Eclipse ECA_ tab and follow the instructions to "sign" the _Eclipse Contributor Agreement_.
 This is a necessary piece of legal paperwork that basically says that you as a contributor certify that the code you contribute is actually yours to contribute and will be made available under an open source license.

+1. **Sign Up to Our Development Mailing List**

+   It would probably be a good idea to sign up for [developer mailing list](https://dev.eclipse.org/mailman/listinfo/elk-dev).
+This ensures that you are up to date on current developments, and that you can get in touch with us easily.
+Just say hello!